← All writing

 Null-KL @ L=220.155

 Single-layer injection saturates at scale.
-At n=1000n=1000, a single bank at L=15L=15 hits a cliff — the residual stream is finite, and 1000 distinct per-user nudges from one write don't all survive 13 downstream layers cleanly.
+At n=1000n=1000, a single bank at L=15L=15 hits a cliff.
+The residual stream is finite, and 1000 distinct per-user nudges from one write don't all survive 13 downstream layers cleanly.
 Three independent banks at {15,19,23}\{15, 19, 23\}, refreshing the signal at three depths, recover roughly +21pp on top-1 recall and 5× on list F1 over the single-bank baseline.
 (Best n=1000n=1000 numbers stay redacted; the shape of the lift is what matters.)

 Single bank vs three banks at n=1000